5 stunning examples of sponsored content to inspire your next campaign

 Macy’s sponsored this lighthearted Refinery29 article on 4 reasons to become a dress gal this summer.

-• The lighthearted tone and visual style suit both the usual style of Refinery29 articles and the subject at hand.
+• The tone and style suit the style of Refinery29 articles and the subject.

-• The more heavy-handed selling takes advantage of the buying potential and audience intent for this kind of content.
+• Heavy-handed selling takes advantage of the buying potential and audience intent.

-• With shoppers in mind, the content lets product imagery lead the way.
+• The content lets product imagery lead the way.

 A tablet and a social media post on Refinery29 that reads "4 reasons to become a dress gal this summer".